 Not All Bones Are Similar To Pork Bones

 Your dog might find it easier to chew certain bones compared to others.
-For instance, beef bones versus pork bones or pork bones versus chicken bones.
-These bones could either be weaker or more substantial than the other, which means that they could crumble upon chewing while others split and create sharp edges.
+For instance, beef bones versus pork bones or chicken bones.
+Different animals’ bones’ structures vary, meaning some bones crumble upon chewing while others split and create sharp edges.
 For instance, bird bones are thin and full of air sacs, making them easier to digest if dogs consume them.
 On the other hand, pork bones are much bigger and more difficult to digest due to their thickness.

-The bone from a pork chop could cause the same amount of damage as the bone from a grilled pork rib.
-What matters here is the size of the bone that was consumed.
-For dogs bigger in size generally have larger intestines.
+Bones from the same animal will generally react the same way when chewed.
+For example, the bone from a pork chop could cause the same damage as that from a grilled pork rib.
+When assessing danger, what matters here is the size of the consumed bone.
+Dogs bigger in size generally have larger intestines.
 It’s easier for them to digest and pass bones through their body easier than smaller dogs.
-Feeding bones to any dog breeds should be avoided as much as possible if you want to avoid unnecessary problems.
+However, feeding bones to any dog breed should be avoided as much as possible if you want to avoid unnecessary problems.

 Risks Associated With Dogs Consuming Pork Bones

 There are multiple risks when it comes to consuming pork bones.
 Although not all dog breeds or sizes will experience these kinds of threats, keep in mind that their chances are still there.
-Below this paragraph, you’ll find the possible risks associated with dogs consuming pork bones.
+Read below to find the possible risks associated with dogs consuming pork bones.

-Cooked bones are more prone to splintering in the mouth since it’s being chewed and swallowed after breaking it into bits by the dog.
+Cooked bones from any animal are more prone to splintering in the mouth because collagen is broken down during the cooking process.
+Collagen is a protein that allows bones to flex slightly and have some give without breaking, so when collagen is cooked out, bones become brittle.
+When a dog gnaws on a cooked bone, it will splinter into jagged pieces.
 A sharp edge on the shattered bone can cause a perforation in the intestine during digestion, leading to internal bleeding.
 Bone splinter damage is extremely severe and will likely require invasive surgery.
 When a dog suffers from bone splinter damage, it could lead to:

 - Change in appetite